probot/serverless-gcf/README.md

 </details>

-## Lambda Handler for Probot
+## GCF Handler for Probot
-A [Probot](https://github.com/probot/probot) extension to make it easier to run your Probot Apps in AWS Lambda.
+A [Probot](https://github.com/probot/probot) extension to make it easier to run your Probot Apps in Google Cloud Functions.

 ## Usage